Queer Chicano art

-The queer Chicano art scene emerged from Los Angeles during the late 1960s and early 1990s composing of queer Mexican American artists.
-The scene’s activity included motives and themes relating to political activism, social justice, and identity.
-The movement was influenced by the respective movements of gay liberation, Chicano civil rights, and women’s liberation.
-The social and political conditions impacting Chicano communities as well as queer people, including the HIV/AIDS epidemic, are conveyed in the scene’s expressive work.
+The queer Chicano art scene emerged in Los Angeles, California during the late 1960s and continued into the early 1990s.
+Featuring the work of queer Mexican-American artists, the scene was influenced by the gay liberation, Chicano civil rights, and women's liberation movements.
+The scene's activity and art highlight themes of political activism, social justice, and identity.
+In particular, the scene's expressive work conveys the social and political conditions impacting Chicano communities as well as queer people, including the HIV/AIDS epidemic.

 Queer Chicano art and community

-The queer Chicano scene in Los Angeles represents a convergence of the Chicano art movement and activism for socio-political issues during the 1960s and 70s.
-The Chicano art movement beginning in the 1960s pushed to create artistic identity for Mexican Americans, but centered a heteronormative and gendered way of being.
-The queer Chicano art scene rendered a role of sexual difference that was missing from the Chicano art movement at the time.
-Queer Chicano art dealt with issues of sexuality, gender, ethnicity and belonging, and impact of a generation devastated by the AIDS epidemic.
+The queer Chicano scene in Los Angeles represents a convergence of the Chicano art movement and activism for socio-political issues during the 1960s and 1970s.
+According to Robert Lyle Hernandez, the Chicano art movement sought to create an artistic identity for Mexican-Americans, but centered on a heteronormative and gendered way of being.
+In Hernandez's interpretation, the queer Chicano art scene provided a representation of sexual difference that was missing from the Chicano art movement at the time.
+Queer Chicano art dealt with issues of sexuality, gender, ethnicity and belonging, and the impacts of the AIDS epidemic.

-In the early 1970s, many young artists were moving between different spaces such as art school, alternative art spaces, gay and lesbian clubs, and punk clubs where, artists were producing and presenting art.
-An underground scene was created mixed with artists, students, runaways, and sex workers.

-Queer Chicanos belonged in different intersections between being Mexican American, queer, and resisting gender normativity during a critical time.The queer Chicano art scene in East Los Angeles brought together a lasting community of people who fit together in these intersections and offered a place to move between spaces.
-Although the efforts of the community aren't well known, the community had a hand of the shaping of Chicano LGBTQ+ history.
-The strength of the community signifies how fitting in spaces of marginalized identities work together as resistance.
+Although the community's efforts are not well known, the community had a hand in shaping Chicano LGBTQ+ history.

 Influences

-The 1960s and 70s created a pivotal time for the collaboration of movements in East Los Angeles it became an intersection for the Chicano Movement, gay liberation, and women’s rights.

 Chicano movement

-The queer Chicano art scene was greatly influenced by the experiences of Chicano civil rights movements.
-The Chicano Movement (El Movimiento) established during the 1940's to 1970s was a social and political movement organized by Mexican Americans to fight for civil rights, structural racism, and a voice for the community.
-Throughout this movement, Chicanos worked to unify and create solidarity in the community.
+The experiences of the Chicano civil rights movement greatly influenced the queer Chicano art scene.
+The Chicano Movement (El Movimiento) which spanned from the 1940s to 1970s was a social and political movement organized by Mexican Americans to fight for civil rights and against structural racism, while providing a voice for the community.

-The queer Chicano community in Los Angeles can be viewed as an extension of this solidarity and representing a cultural arm of the civil rights struggle.
-Queer Chicano artists took from their lived experiences during the Chicano Movement to create a political identity and a mode for self-expression.
+The queer Chicano community in Los Angeles can be viewed as an extension of this solidarity, and represents a cultural arm of the civil rights struggle.
+Queer artists in the Chicano Movement drew from their lived experiences in order to create a political identity and a mean for self-expression.